Linuxfabrik/lfops/roles/repo_gitlab_ce/README.md

 # Ansible Role linuxfabrik.lfops.repo_gitlab_ce

-This role deploys the GitLab CE Repository.
+This role deploys the package repository for [GitLab CE](https://about.gitlab.com/) (a self-hosted Git platform with built-in CI/CD).

 ## Tags